-The log covers the energy-, climate-, and financial crises, and issues pertinent to society’s response to this “triple crunch.”
+The chronicle covers the energy-, climate-, and (to a lesser extent) financial crises, and issues pertinent to society’s response to this nexus.
 It consists of selections from one person’s reading experience of the unfolding dramas that most preoccupy him, among the all-too numerous dramas inherent in the human condition.
-It wasn’t my idea, to be honest.
-Younger colleagues at Solarcentury told me I should share the essence of my reading.
-They designed the site for me.

 Oil exploration, Baluchistan, 1984

-Many of the critics who comment on my blogs urge readers to discount everything I say because I am trying to sell solar energy, and so therefore must be in it for the money, hyping concerns about climate change and peak oil in the cause of self enrichment.
-(As you would).
+Many of the critics who comment on my blogs urge readers to discount everything I say because I am trying to sell solar energy, and so therefore must be in it for the money, hyping concerns about climate change and oil overdependency in the cause of self enrichment.
 They have it completely the wrong way round.
 I left a lucrative career consulting for the oil industry, and teaching its technicians, because I was concerned about global warming and wanted to act on that concern.
 I joined Greenpeace (1989), on a fraction of my former income, to campaign for clean energy.
 I left Greenpeace (1997) to set up a non-profit organisation campaigning for clean energy.
-I turned it into a for-profit company (1999) because I came to the view that was the best possible way I could campaign for clean energy – by creating a commercial success that could show the way.
+I turned it into a for-profit company (1998) because I came to the view that was the best possible way I could campaign for clean energy – by creating a commercial success that could show the way.
 The company I set up gives 5% of its operating profit to a charity that also campaigns for clean energy, SolarAid.
-All that said, I hope Solarcentury makes a lot of money.
-It won’t have succeeded in its mission if it doesn’t.
-I’m hoping fewer people will still want to discount my arguments, knowing the history.
-But then again, an awful lot of bile gets split in some of the comments on my Guardian blog, and I could be being naive.

 Penance: the La Coruna oilspill, northern Spain, December 1992